xyproto/gendesk/README.md

 Desktop File Generator
 ======================

-Generates .desktop and downloads .png icons for a given PKGBUILD
+Generates .desktop files and downloads .png icons for a given PKGBUILD.

-See gendesk --help for more info
+See gendesk --help for more info.

-Patches are welcome
+Patches and pull requests are welcome.

 TODO